canonical/vanilla-framework/templates/docs/patterns/links/index.md

 ## Soft

-The `.p-link--soft` class should be used on hyperlinks where many links are grouped together, such as a link cloud.
+The `.p-link--soft` class uses the default text colour instead of link colour, and should be used on hyperlinks where many links are grouped together, such as a link cloud.

 <div class="embedded-example"><a href="/docs/examples/patterns/links/links-soft/" class="js-example">
 View example of the soft link pattern